Tiny but Mighty: Small Entryway Ideas You Can Squeeze into Any Home

 What can I do with a small entryway?

-If you're reading this, chances are you are in desperate need of entryway ideas.
+If you’re reading this, chances are you’re trying to figure out what to put in a small entryway to make it both functional and inviting.
 The good news is that those of us with small or nonexistent entryways have solutions.
 Through the magic of interior design and home organization, we can incorporate many of the features of larger homes into our small spaces.
 It just takes some creative thinking and prioritizing.

-Help tame clutter.
-The perfect catch-all for hats, gloves, scarves, mail, and other loose items that you want close at hand but not out in the open.
-I recommend having two sets: one for summer and one for winter.
+Large baskets or stylish bins are the perfect catch-all for hats, gloves, scarves, mail, and other loose items that you want close at hand but not out in the open.
+I recommend that you label them by season and have two sets: one for summer and one for winter.
 Just put the off-season baskets in the attic or basement when not in use and swap them out at the change of seasons.
 Baskets and bins will keep you organized and can be stylish décor.

 Wall décor isn’t always an option.
 For some entryways, the wall is covered in cabinetry.
 If you go with the minimal look of a bench and wall hooks, then you’ll have space for a wall mirror.
 Go with a smaller mirror you can hang easily above a small console table.
 This will give you the opportunity to check your appearance one last time before you leave the house.

-A rug helps define the entry as its own space.
-A bad first impression can really set the tone for visitors when they see a dirty entryway floor.
+A durable, stylish rug helps define the entry as its own space.
 This is especially necessary if your front door opens directly into your living room.
 A thick, natural-fiber rug can also help collect dirt and debris from your boots as you walk into the house, keeping the whole place cleaner.
 Another solution is to install an area of tile at your front door, which is easy to clean and also gives the entry area its own personality.
 A combination of the two approaches also works great.

 Place your wall hooks above or to the side of your entryway seating.
 The only hooks that should be placed above the slim console table are key hooks.
 Hooks are great for holding jackets, reusable grocery bags, and other items.